Fixed Fees – Uncontested Divorce

 - We will take your instructions, preferably in person

-- We will prepare the paperwork throughout the divorce process as either the Petitioner or the Respondent
+- We will prepare the paperwork throughout the divorce process as either the Applicant or the Respondent or, alternatively if you and your spouse wish to apply jointly

 - We will liaise with you, the Court and your spouse or their solicitors throughout the proceedings